 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect one (1) Class III director to serve a three-year term expiring in 2026; 1.01 Nathalie Gerschtein Keraudy FOR 2.
-To approve a proposed amendment to the Company's Amended and Restated Certificate of Incorporation to increase from 50,000,000 shares to 100,000,000 shares the aggregate number of shares of common stock authorized to be issued; FOR 3.
+To elect one (1) Class III director to serve a three-year term expiring in 2026; 1.01 Nathalie Gerschtein Keraudy FOR WITHHOLD FOR 2.
+To approve a proposed amendment to the Company's Amended and Restated Certificate of Incorporation to increase from 50,000,000 shares to 100,000,000 shares the aggregate number of shares of common stock authorized to be issued; FOR AGAINST ABSTAIN FOR 3.
 To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation; FOR 4.
 To approve an amendment to the DermTech, Inc. 2020 Equity Incentive Plan to modify the plan's evergreen provision; FOR 5.
 To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; FOR 6.
-To approve, on an advisory basis, the compensation of the Company's named executive officers; and FOR 7.
-To transact such other business that is properly presented at the Annual Meeting and any adjournments or postponements thereof.

-Authorized Signatures - Must be completed for your instructions to be executed.
+To approve, on an advisory basis, the compensation of the Company's named executive officers; FOR Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+If held in joint tenancy, all persons shoul should include title and authority.
+Corporations should provide full name of corporation and title of authority.